AndrejaCH/AB_Testing/README.md

 ## Result and Charts from Analysis
  Comprehensive analysis for AB Testing can be found in [ipynb file](Analyze_AB_test.ipynb)

+#### Distribution of differences and diference between acctual mean and mean under null

 From the chart below we can see a simulated distribution of 10,000 samples from the null using `np.random.binomial` formula (blue bars).
 Red lines represent 95% confidence interval, dashed gray line represent the null mean and dashed dark blue line represent the actual mean.